'Masiphumelele’ – is a Xhosa word that translates to 'Let us succeed’.

 Masiphumelele is no longer an 'informal township' it is part of Ward 69 of Cape Town.
 Cape Town surveys its population from time to time - for budget and other planning reasons.

-You can see that the population nearly doubled in the 5 years between 1996 and 2001 and has grown by more than three times since then.
+The population had nearly doubled in those 5 years and has grown by more than three times since then.
 It is now very out-of-date.

 Official census statistics in all townships in South Africa are unreliable, mainly because the residents are very often unwilling to cooperate with the census-takers for fear it will be to their disadvantage in some way.